mvcisback/SSLVC/report/report.md

 \end{center}
 \centerline{Table 1: Face Classification Accuracy}

-As expected we have high accuracies, since the two classes were shown to be linearly separable in 2 dimensions.
+As expected we have high accuracy, since the two classes were shown to be linearly separable in 2 dimensions.

 Face Tracking